Rugby league in Norway: Media

-In February 2011 Rugby League Norway announced a deal with TV 2 Sport for one game of the Engage Super League to be screened each week.
+In February 2011, Rugby League Norway announced a deal with TV 2 Sport for one game of the Engage Super League to be screened each week.
 In addition, a weekly timeslot was allocated to promote the fledgling domestic competition.
 The first Super League match ever screened live in Norway was the clash between St. Helens and Wigan Warriors.
-That match was played on Saturday February 12 at the Millennium Stadium in Cardiff as part of Millennium Magic.
+That match was played on at the Millennium Stadium in Cardiff as part of Millennium Magic.

-In 2012 the Norwegian Grand Final was broadcast live on the Internet through NRK (Norsk Riks Kringkasting).
+In 2012, the Norwegian Grand Final was broadcast live on the Internet through NRK (Norsk Riks Kringkasting).
 This was a huge step towards showing people the game in Norway.
-In 2015 NRK again broadcast the Grand Final.

 National team

 Norway's national team is nicknamed "Vikingene".
 They first competed in 2009.